mantidproject/reports/DevelopmentSetup.md

 Download the correct package from the
 [Desktop section](https://docs.docker.com/engine/install/#desktop) of the Docker installation reference and install it.

-**Windows Notes**: For Windows an extra step is necessary to be able to run Docker without administrator privileges:
+**Windows Non-Admin Setup**: For Windows an extra step is necessary to be able to run Docker without administrator privileges:

 * In the start menu, type `mmc` to get the management console.
 On the right-side click run as administrator, this should prompt you for your administrator credentials.
 * Go to `File` -> `Add Snap-In` -> `Add Local Users and Groups`.
 Ensure Local Computer is ticked and simply click next.
 It will now appear on the right hand list.
 Click Ok to close the dialog